Cystic fibrosis: Signs and symptoms

 Cystic fibrosis typically manifests early in life.
 Newborns and infants with cystic fibrosis tend to have frequent, large, greasy stools (a result of malabsorption) and are underweight for their age.
 Of newborns, 15–20% have their small intestine blocked by meconium, often requiring surgery to correct.
 Newborns occasionally have neonatal jaundice due to blockage of the bile ducts.
-Children with cystic fibrosis lose excessive salt in their sweat, and parents often notice salt crystallizing on the skin, or a salty taste when they kiss their child.
+Children with cystic fibrosis lose excessive salt in their sweat, and parents notice salt crystallizing on the skin, or a salty taste when they kiss their child.

 The primary cause of morbidity and death in people with cystic fibrosis is progressive lung disease, which eventually leads to respiratory failure.
 This typically begins as a prolonged respiratory infection that continues until treated with antibiotics.
 Chronic infection of the respiratory tract is nearly universal in people with cystic fibrosis, with Pseudomonas aeruginosa, fungi, and mycobacteria all becoming increasingly common over time.
 Inflammation of the upper airway results in frequent runny nose and nasal obstruction.
 Nasal polyps are common, particularly in children and teenagers.
 As the disease progresses, people tend to have shortness of breath, and a chronic cough that produces sputum.
 Breathing problems make it increasingly challenging to exercise, and prolonged illness causes those affected to be underweight for their age.
 In late adolescence or adulthood, people begin to develop severe signs of lung disease: wheezing, digital clubbing, cyanosis, coughing up blood, pulmonary heart disease, and collapsed lung (atelectasis or pneumothorax).

 In rare cases, cystic fibrosis can manifest itself as a coagulation disorder.
 Vitamin K is normally absorbed from breast milk, formula, and later, solid foods.
 This absorption is impaired in some CF patients.
 Young children are especially sensitive to vitamin K malabsorptive disorders because only a very small amount of vitamin K crosses the placenta, leaving the child with very low reserves and limited ability to absorb vitamin K from dietary sources after birth.
 Because clotting factors II, VII, IX, and X are vitamin K–dependent, low levels of vitamin K can result in coagulation problems.
 Consequently, when a child presents with unexplained bruising, a coagulation evaluation may be warranted to determine whether an underlying disease is present.

 Lungs and sinuses

-Respiratory infections in CF vary according to age.
+Prevalence of respiratory infections in CF varies by age.